How to Choose Your First Hiking Trail

 4. Peak wildflower blooms from late June through early August in the Cascades

-You’ll hike comfortably without specialized gear or constant weather worries.
+Spring and summer let you hike comfortably without specialized gear or constant weather worries.

 Check Current Trail Conditions and Hazard Alerts

+Even in good weather, conditions change fast on the trail.
 The Washington Trails Association and local ranger stations provide current information about closures, flooding, or landslides.

 Use WTA and AllTrails to Compare and Review Trails